nihlaeth/nihpkg/README.md

 ### Build
 Run configure first if the environment or specification has changed since last execution.
 Run compilation if this package includes that step.

+### Test
+Run build first if environment or specification has changed since last execution.
+Run test if this package includes that step.
+Report result back to user and offer them the chance to abort.
+This stage can be skipped with a command line option.

 ### Install
-Run build first if the environment or specification has changed since the last execution.
+Run build/test first if the environment or specification has changed since the last execution.

 Package installation.
+Do a test installation first.
+Logs are then scanned for possible problems with the user package management, and the user is informed about them and asked for confirmation before going ahead with the actual installation.

-If a version of this package is already present in the system, it is uninstalled first, unless the package specification indicates this is a multi-versioned package.
+If a version of this package is already present in the system, it is uninstalled first.
 After installation the user is prompted about possible overwrites in the /etc directory which is kept in version control.
-Logs are then scanned for possible problems with the user package management, and the user is informed about them.

 ### Uninstall
 Run uninstall if the package specifies one.
 Not all packages include a uninstallation option, in that case the user can use purge.